alexgenin/chouca/README.md

 ## What this package implements

 This package is an *engine* for probabilistic cellular automata (PCA), although it can also do deterministic cellular automata.
-The objective is to provide a high-leve, declarative interface to a PCA model, and leave the implementation details to the package.
+The objective is to provide a high-level, declarative interface to a PCA model, and leave the implementation details to the package.